 Employees also value the ability to work remotely, from home or wherever else they choose.
 The pandemic prompted a rapid shift to remote work, which can have the added benefit of reducing facility costs.
 According to the Deloitte 2021 Global Contact Centre Survey, eight per cent of companies plan to close their physical customer service centres entirely.8 To be effective, managers need to manage differently in the remote environment and will likely need tools to keep employees engaged and connected.

 Empathetic tech combines the efficiency of digital with the warmth of human understanding.
 Thanks to advances to AI and better design, empathetic tech can sense human emotions, and either provide enhanced tech solutions or shift customers to a live representative.

 The choice used to be between cold, impersonal tech and the warm but costly service by a live agent.
 Advances in “empathetic” tech have broken that tradeoff.
 In effect, smart machines are beginning to successfully navigate quintessentially human territory, sensing emotion cues and addressing what really matters to customers.9

-At Dubai’s Roads and Transport Authority (RTA), for instance, AI-enabled cameras analyze the facial expression of customers before and after processing their transactions, providing instant feedback on customer happiness.
+At Dubai’s Roads and Transport Authority (RTA), for instance, AI-enabled cameras analyse the facial expression of customers before and after processing their transactions, providing instant feedback on customer happiness.
 The system sends text and email follow-up notifications to those who appear dissatisfied, allowing the agency to take steps to improve their service.10 A future update will send callers a “happiness” survey via text.11

 AI-based systems use machine learning to better understand the needs of customers, continually learning from past events.
 In time, these systems will be able to predict, with increasing accuracy, why a particular customer is contacting the agency, and route them to the appropriate service channel, whether it’s a human, a chatbot, or a self-service platform.